-Habitat Criteria Mapping Justification Area (ha) Within the Study Area Within the Development Corridor Within the Disturbance Footprint Dispersal Any forest or woodland occurring between patches of foraging or breeding habitat that facilitates movement between patches of foraging habitat, breeding habitat and/or waterbodies, and areas of cleared land less than 100 m wide linking areas of suitable breeding and/or foraging habitat.
-Breeding, foraging and suitable water sources within the Study Area and adjacent all largely occur within 1 km of each other.
-Based on this, all woodlands and areas of cleared land less than 100 m within 1 km of breeding and foraging were included.
-The exception to this rule is the access road corridor where all areas of forest or woodland connected to breeding and dispersal habitat were included despite >1 km distances between foraging and breeding habitat.
+Habitat Criteria Mapping Justification Area (ha) Within the Study Area Within the Development Corridor Within the Disturbance Footprint The exception to this rule is the access road corridor where all areas of forest or woodland connected to breeding and dispersal habitat were included despite >1 km distances between foraging and breeding habitat.
 Dispersal habitat includes non-remnant areas enclosed by breeding, foraging or dispersal habitat that are less than 100 ha.
 Dispersal habitat buffers were extended to include known records of squatter pigeon within the Study Area.
-8,831.9 607.6 361.4 Total 9181.1 641.5 368.5
+Total 9181.1 641.5 368.5